kizuku/AlexaGrabDBInfo/README.md

 # AlexaGrabDBInfo

-Project to practice interaction between Alexa and information stored in DynamoDB Skill in Alexa named Record-Organizer
+Project to practice interaction between Alexa and information stored in DynamoDB.

+Skill named Record-Organizer in Alexa.